foss4g-perth-org/foss4g-perth-org.github.io/sponsorship.md

 pageTitle: Sponsorship
 ---

+We're working on a sponsorship prospectus, which will be released soon!

-If you'd like to support this event, please <a href="mailto:perth-hub@foss4g-oceania.org?subject=sponsorship">email us</a>.
+If you'd like to find out more about how your organisation can support this event, please <a href="mailto:perth-hub@foss4g-oceania.org?subject=sponsorship">email us</a>.